 The wildflowers of Nature in the blustery winds blow

 Where Finnow from the high country the Cails does meet

 Just west of the Duhallow Town of Millstreet.

 Spring is a busy pruning time in the garden.
 This intensive one-day workshop will teach you the theory and techniques for general pruning.
 Specific pruning groups will include roses, fruit trees & bushes, ornamental trees & shrubs, climbers.
 This class will take place outside, so warm clothing and footwear is essential.
 This course will be run by Alan Pitcher, who has over three decades experience of gardening and teaching.

 Fill your garden for less!
 Learn how to propagate your own plants – you’ll do your own cuttings on the day, as well as sowing seed, all to take home with you.
 You’ll also learn how to divide perennials and grasses.
-Thrifty gardening at its best! … continue reading the full article “Upcoming Classes at the Secret Garden”
+Thrifty gardening at its best! [read more …] “Upcoming Classes at the Secret Garden”

 On the last time i saw Clara it wore a hat of snow